onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "The most pragmatic problem is the future of this planet, and its survival.
 And I think one of the great disgraces of academic economists is that they're not at the forefront of this.
 It's morally reprehensible that they're not leading the way." - [Geoffrey West](https://twitter.com/sfiscience/status/1193262457566842881)

+> "We have a hundred trillion cells in our bodies and each one of them has thirty thousand recycling centres renewing our proteins.
+They're so hi-tech that they can take in a protein, disassemble it, build a new protein (perhaps an entirely different kind) and issue the new protein.
+That's as if we could stick trees into a chipper machine and get a live tree out the other side.
+Very hi-tech!
+We're not nearly as hi-tech yet, as our own internal microworld.
+>
+> We have a great deal to learn from nature.
+Take economics.
+If we ran our bodies' economy the way our economy is run it might look something like this.
+We could call the heart-lung system the “northern industrial organs”.
+You give them ownership of the bones in which you mine the raw material blood cells that arise in the marrow.
+Sweep them up here to the northern industrial organs.
+Purify the blood as actually happens.
+Add oxygen and then the heart distribution centre announces “The body price for blood today is so much.
+Who will buy?”
+And you ship the blood to the organs that can afford it and not all can.
+This is the situation we have economically in the world today.
+You can see that a living system can't function that way." - [After Darwin, by Elisabet Sahtouris](https://ratical.org/LifeWeb/Articles/AfterDarwin.html#:~:text=We%20have%20a%20hundred,can%27t%20function%20that%20way.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: The way forward
 ██████████████████████████████████████████████████████████████████